Swiss nobility: Basel

 In 1382 the constitution reserved four seats of the Council for the noble families.
 From the next century the corporations and thus the town's citizens took the power.
 The noble families of this time preferred to leave Basel which consequently will have a corporative system.
 The nobility was then prohibited in Basel.
 An exception was made for the "barons Wieland" in 1816 under the condition that they will not use their title in Basel.
 However, there are some noble families whose nobility and titles are earlier to their reception as citizen of Basel.

 The canton of Basel had in place of a nobility a patriciate called the Daig, that dominated its political life.
 Its most prominent members were the families Bernoulli, Burckhardt, Faesch, Iselin, Koechlin, Liechtenhan, Merian, Sarasin, Schlumberger, Vischer, and Von der Mühll.

 St. Gallen

-In St. Gallen some powerful families formed a kind of patriciat whose members belong to the adelige Stube zum Notenstein.
-Some of these families consolidated their position by receiving nobility's letters abroad.
-In 1778 the Sovereign Council fixed the list of the seven families of the "Notenstein" which constituted in fact the nobility of St. Gall.
-Some families which were not members of the "Notenstein" received nobility's diplomas abroad.